Cemetery Board continues public meetings law violations amid probe by state ethics commission

 The Prineville Review will provide a free livestream of today’s 1 p.m. public meeting on Facebook at this link.
 The public can also attend in-person at the Crook County Library.
 This story is part of a ongoing series involving the Crook County Cemetery District.
 Check back for later coverage and updates.

-Note: This story was updated shortly after publication to provide clarity about Yulstat’s appointment and removed a duplicate paragraph concerning the library meeting space in August.
+Note: This story was updated shortly after publication to provide clarity about Yulstat’s appointment, remove a duplicate paragraph concerning the library meeting space in August, and provide details regarding Wood’s acknowledgement about not providing specific notice of its Nov.
+21st meeting after initial publication.

 Join the discussion on Facebook or X (formally Twitter).